Malmadork/collidify/README.md

 # Documentation
 collidify requires you to have jQuery and jQuery UI in order to properly use the plugin!

+I highly recommend you check out the full docs for more information, examples, and more!
 Full Documentation at: https://malmadork.github.io/collidify/index.html

 jQuery CDN Links:<br>